gokalpacik/HQPlus/ReadMe.md

 # Introduction

-Solution consists of 3 main projects.
+Solution consists of 3 main projects, relying on the .NET CORE 5.0 SDK.
 HQPlus.WebExtraction, HQPlus.Reporting, HQPlus.Api respectively.

 To run projects seperatly the specific project that wants to be runned should be chosed as a start-up project.